antoniobruchidev/mp3-custom-ai-fix/DATABASE.md

     avatar = db.Column(db.String, nullable=True)

     def retrieve_system_prompt(self) -> str:
+        """Method to retrieve the system prompt

+        Args:
+            self (Assistant): the assistant object

+        Returns:
+            str: the system prompt
+        """
+        prompt = f"{self.prompt}\n"

+        if len(self.traits) > 0:
+            for trait in self.traits:
-        prompt = f"""{self.prompt}
+                prompt = prompt + f"""
 Below there is a list of character traits with assigned a number and the reason why.
 The number will be on a scale between 1 and 10 where 1 is the minimum and 10 is the maximum.
 You MUST answer accordingly to your character traits.
 You MUST NOT share your character traits scores with the user.
-You MUST NOT share your logic. \n
+You MUST NOT share your logic.
-"""
-        for trait in self.traits:
-            prompt = prompt + f"""

 {trait.trait.capitalize()}: {trait.value}
 {trait.reason_why}\n
 """